NAMlab/DeepCRE/readme.md

-# Deep learning the cis-regulatory code for gene expression in selected model plants
+## Deep learning the cis-regulatory code for gene expression in selected model plants
-### Generating non-homologous validation set
-These are the steps taken to generate non-homologous training and validation sets
+Please follow the steps below to reproduce the results from our work.
-1. Download protein fasta file from Ensembl Plants
+1. Download this repository.
+2. Change directory into the **model** subdirectory, run the *fetch_genomes_and_annotation.sh* script.
+Firstly, this will create 3 new subdirectories: genomes, gene_models, tpm_counts.
+Then, it will download genomes and gene models for 4 plant species, uncompress them and store them in genomes and gene models subdirectories respectively.
+3. Download expression counts for the project from supplementary data from publication and save these files within the tpm_counts subdirectory.
+NB: you should have 8 files, corresponding to 4 plant species and 2 tissues.
+For example, for *Arabidopsis thaliana* you would have arabidopsis_counts.csv and arabidopsis_root_counts.csv for leaf and root tissues respectively.

+### Training convolutional neural networks
+- To train SSR and SSC models, run the *train_ssr_ssc_models_leaf.py* and *train_ssr_ssc_models_root.py* for leaf and root tissues respectively.
+- Train the MSR models using *train_msr_models_leaf.py* and *train_msr_models_root.py*.

+Only after training CNN models can you run the scripts below that compute importance scores and generate motifs.
+Also note that deepLIFT which is used to compute importance scores is currently only compatible with tensorflow 1.x.
+So if you build models with tensorflow 2.x, you won't be able to use these scripts.
+### Computing importance scores and obtaining motifs
+- Run the *motif_discovery_...* scripts for respective tissue and models.
+- Then run *extract_motifs_ssr.py* or *extract_motifs_msr.py* to get the motifs out of the output produced by modisco.

+### Random forest models
+- Firstly, create the features using the *create_generic_feature.py* script.
+- Then run either *random_forest_msr.py* or *random_forest_ssr.py* for MSR and SSR models respectively.

+### Investigate effect of different sequence lengths
+To investigate the effects of different UTR or promoter sequence lengths, use the *effect_of_different_...* scripts.
+These scripts will build several models based on different length specified within the scripts.

+#### Generating validation_genes.pickle file
+This file contains information of genes that have homologs only within their chromosomes, such that when we use chromosome level cross validation for training, we mitigate the effects of homologs leaking information between our training and test set.
+While I provide the pickle file used for this project, one can generate this themselves  by firstly going into the data directory that sits as a sibling directory to model directory, then running the commands below in the terminal:

 ```shell
 wget https://ftp.ebi.ac.uk/ensemblgenomes/pub/release-52/plants/fasta/arabidopsis_thaliana/pep/Arabidopsis_thaliana.TAIR10.pep.all.fa.gz
 ```
 ```shell
 gunzip Arabidopsis_thaliana.TAIR10.pep.all.fa.gz
 ```
-2. Create protein blast database and perform an all by all blast
 ```shell
 makeblastdb -in Arabidopsis_thaliana.TAIR10.pep.all.fa -dbtype prot -title arabidopsis -parse_seqids -hash_index -out arabidopsis
 ```
 ```shell
 blastp -db arabidopsis -query Arabidopsis_thaliana.TAIR10.pep.all.fa  -out Blast_ara_to_ara -outfmt 6
 ```
-3. USE the python script `produce_non_homologous_val_sets.py` to create non-homologous validation set of gene_ids

-### Mappping reads to reference transcriptomes using kallisto
-One can use the helper script `map_reads.py` to automatically download fastq files from NCBI SRA and map to a reference transcriptome.
-This script however assumes that user has created the index file with `kallisto index`.

-Once mapping is down with kallisto, the helper r script `process_kallisto.R` can be used to produce a file with tpm counts across sra experiments

-### Training CNN models and getting motifs
-1. To train the CNN models for SSR and MSR please use `train_low_high_expressed_models.py` and `train_low_high_expressed_multi_species_models.py` respectively

-2. Once models are trained, run `motif_discovery_ssr.py` and `motif_discovery_msr.py`to run deeplift and generate motifs with modisco

-3. run `extract_motifs_ssr.py` and `extract_motifs_msr.py` to get the motfs produced by modisco from the h5 files, for further comparison with JASPAR motifs

-### Training random forest classifiers
-1. Build tabular dataset of generic features using `create_generic_features.py`
-2. run `random_forest_ssr.py` and `random_forest_msr.py` to train binary and multi-taks classifiers
+The above assume that you have blast installed on your computer.
+The above 4 lines are just for *Arabidopsis thaliana* but should be edited and repeated for the other 4 species.
+Once this is done, run the *produce_non_homologous_val_sets.py* script.